tjeng/salary/README.md

  - Contains data for the project, obtained from Kaggle

  */output* folder
- - Contains output of code in word format
+ - Contains output of code, results, and visualizations in pdf format